GPLRC Logo

 • Fosters dignity, agency, and mutual support in a challenging environment.

-In essence: Diane’s integration of GAP makes the project grounded, humane, and repeatable; Chris’s influence is present in the structure and tone; and Sharon’s stewardship helps keep the work alive and available where it’s most needed.
+In essence, Diane’s integration of GAP makes the project grounded, humane, and repeatable; Chris’s influence is present in the structure and tone and Sharon’s stewardship helps keep the work alive and available where it’s needed most.

 Visit the Lioness Tale Prison Project website for more information.